 To test for doneness, insert a toothpick into the center of a cupcake.
 If the toothpick comes out clean, it is done baking.
 If you see batter or crumbs, the cupcakes need to bake longer.

-Step 5: Mix up the frosting and pipe it onto the cooled cupcakes.
-Don't forget to make a batch of my gluten free churros for a cupcake topper!
+Step 5: Mix the frosting and pipe it onto the cooled cupcakes.
+Don’t forget to make a batch of gluten-free churros for a cupcake topper!

 Yes, absolutely, you can freeze gluten free cupcakes!
 Bake as directed, and then you can either frost them or leave them without frosting.
 Then, wrap them in plastic and place them in an airtight container.

 This will keep them fresh and ready to eat when you are ready.
-If you chose not to frost them ahead of time, you can add the icing when they have been defrosted.
+If you choose not to frost them ahead of time, you can add the icing when they have been defrosted.

-To thaw the cupcakes (or whatever kind of cupcakes you baked), place them on the counter, and they will defrost fairly quickly.
-You can also place them in the fridge overnight too.
+To thaw the cupcakes (or whatever kind of cupcakes you baked), place them on the counter.
+They will defrost quickly.
+You can also put them in the fridge overnight.

 Reader Adaptations: